|SEX: Mare||BREED: Gaited type||REGISTERED NAME: Unknown|

 Asha and and her herdmate Tabitha were seized from their owner by animal control officers, who were called to the property by a report of a horse that was down and stuck in mud.
 When they arrived, they discovered that the horse had been severely starved.
 They were unable to save that horse, but seized two other mares that were living on the property.

-Asha is about 11 years old, and we’re told she is gaited.
+Asha is about 11 years old, and appears to be gaited.
 She is big bodied and tall, which bodes well for her being adopted as a riding horse.
 Asha is extremely sweet and kind, but has a lot of energy!
 We discovered that she was pregnant when seized but have no information about the foal’s sire.
 Asha had a very healthy filly, we named Pippi, September 1, 2018.
 She was weaned from her filly in the late Spring of 2019 and is currently in training and starting her saddle work.
 We are accepting applications now and she will be available early July for adoption.
-All SAFE horses are adopted with a no-breeding clause, no exceptions.
+All SAFE horses are adopted with a no‐breeding clause, no exceptions.